arcapix/pixstor-search-plugins/community/Extended Image Thumbnail/README.md

 Note: the plugin *should not* handle jpeg and dpx images as these are already handled by the builtin plugin.
 Handling jpeg and dpx will cause thumbnails and previews to be generated twice for those formats.

+The `super` call in the example will prevent the plugin from handling jpeg and dpx, plus any other formats the builtin plugin might support in the future.

 No other changes should be necessary.